manoharan-neethu/neu-capstone-project-juego/0-Initial-Setup-Stage/readme.md

 ## Prerequisites
 1. Chik-p is meant to be used as a template.
 If you have not already clicked the green "Use This Template" button on Chik-p's Github page, please do so!
 This action will create a copy of Chik-p's repository so that you can customize it for your CTF.
 2. By default, Chik-p assumes that you are setting up a 100% online public CTF (i.e not behind a VPN).
-As such, you will need a registered public domain such as `issessions.ca`.
+As such, you will need a registered public domain such as `juego2022.com`.

 ## Infrastructure Build Process: Important Accounts